 The Vacation Lodge is actually the first in a trilogy and The Vacation Lodge II is in the process of making its way to the shelves by February 2019.

-OK Dionne, let’s find out a bit more about you….
+OK DJ, let’s find out a bit more about you….

 How do you feel about the comparison between erotic writing and pornography?

 In my opinion, erotica is how pornography should be.
 It is the exploration of sex entwined with a good storyline.